Government Debt Sustainability in the Eurozone: The Case for Interest Rate Stress Tests

 Since 1992, the Maastricht criteria, which relate national debt and deficits to GDP, have been used as indicators of the state’s financial situation.
 This comparison is flawed because the state does not have the entire GDP.
 Expenditures including interest and amortization of national debt must be covered by state revenue.
 The ratio of government debt to government revenue is therefore more meaningful, similar to when a company compares its debts with the sales from which it has to cover the costs and service the debts.
 In the EU-19 average of those countries that have introduced the euro, this ratio is 191 percent.

 The high level of debt represents a particular challenge for the ECB because it limits its scope for action.
 If the ECB does not raise interest rates to the extent necessary to curb inflation out of consideration for the higher education countries, then it risks permanent inflation or a new surge in inflation.
 If it raises interest rates to 5 percent, then even some of the large EU countries will fall into the debt trap.
-They could only pay their interest with new debt.
+They might only pay their interest with new debt.

 The euro currency system can therefore neither endure a new surge in inflation nor another economic and financial crisis.